 We generally don’t recommend hotels in Cuba.
 They tend to be government-run, and service levels are lacking, to say the least.
-However, the Spanish group, Melia have a fabulous hotel here, the Five Star Melia Trinidad Peninsular – which is well worth it.
-Check availability of the Trinidad Melia Hotel here.

-Trinidad is, however, a busy place and if you’d like to get away from the city and all her touristy qualities and get more of a local vibe we recommend heading to La Boca, just 5 kilometres from Trinidad.
+Trinidad is, however, a busy place and if you’d like to get away from the city and all her touristy qualities and get more of a local vibe we recommend heading to La Boca, just 5 kilometers from Trinidad.
 It’s on the coast of Cuba and there is a variety of Casa Particulars here to stay in.
 We stay just over the road that sees just 6 cars a day tops, from the beach, where it was locals only.
-We ate breakfast on the terrace of our Casa, dined on black market lobster on one of the small restaurants in town and paid more like local rates for everything.
+We ate breakfast on the terrace of our Casa, dined on black market lobster in one of the small restaurants in town, and paid more like local rates for everything.